endoflife-date/endoflife.date/products/gke.md

 {: .warning }
 > This page is using release information from the _No Channel (Static)_ channel.
-> Releases from the _Rapid_ channel are not considered stable because they are excluded from
+> Releases only present in the _Rapid_ channel are not considered stable because they are excluded from
 > [GKE SLA](https://cloud.google.com/kubernetes-engine/sla).

 GKE offers two modes of operations: